Benjamin Moore Moonshine: LRV, Undertones and a Little More

 If you love moonshine, you have to be careful, that stuff can KILL you!
 OH, you’re researching the OTHER moonshine, that makes more sense (wink wink).

-Moonshine is definitely one of the more popular gray paint colours, but like MOST grays, it’s not as simple as it looks, which is why we’re taking a closer look at it today with a QUICK colour review.
+Moonshine is definitely one of the more popular gray paint colors, but like MOST grays, it’s not as simple as it looks, which is why we’re taking a closer look at it today with a QUICK color review.

-What type of paint colour is Benjamin Moore Moonshine?
+What type of paint color is Benjamin Moore Moonshine?
 Is it warm or cool?

-Moonshine is a soft, gentle gray paint colour that’s a COOL looking paint colour (literally and figuratively!).
+Moonshine is a soft, gentle gray paint color that’s a COOL looking paint color (literally and figuratively!).
 However, it’s not as ICY cold as some, but definitely isn’t a traditionally warm gray by ANY STRETCH of the imagination – it’s what I refer to as a slightly STORMY gray.

 You’ll find it looking a wink softer and warmer in south-facing light and western afternoon light.
 In north-facing light, it will absolutely look like a cooool gray with pretty darned passive undertones (which we’ll get into shortly).

 Moonshine has an LRV of 68.28, which puts it in the light range (learn more HERE).